 Pilot’s long-serving contributor and ‘air-brained’ quiz compiler, James has enjoyed an illustrious career in aviation, from flying in the RAF to working as a professional engineer and writer

-Words and photos: Nick Bloom
+Words and contemporary photos: Nick Bloom

 I first encountered James Allan’s writing in a short story in Pilot in the 1980s.
 The style was self-deprecating, literate and full of acute observation, and, of course, his aviation knowledge was excellent.